Rainyan/sourcemod-nt-spec-quicktarget/README.md

 # Usage

+For detailed information, see the sections below in this document.

-Also see [the wiki](https://github.com/Rainyan/sourcemod-nt-spec-quicktarget/wiki/So-You-Wanna-Be-An-Observer) for more info, example configs, etc.
+There's also [the wiki](https://github.com/Rainyan/sourcemod-nt-spec-quicktarget/wiki/So-You-Wanna-Be-An-Observer) for more info, example configs, etc.

 ## Console commands